Tyler Stephenson Player Props: Reds vs. Brewers

-The Cincinnati Reds, including Tyler Stephenson (.462 on-base percentage in past 10 games, 116 points above season-long percentage), take on starting pitcher Corbin Burnes and the Milwaukee Brewers at American Family Field, Friday at 8:10 PM ET.
+Tyler Stephenson -- batting .345 in his past 10 games -- will be in action for the Cincinnati Reds versus the Milwaukee Brewers, with Colin Rea on the mound, on July 8 at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Nationals.
+In his most recent game he had a hitless showing (0-for-1) against the Brewers.

 Tyler Stephenson Game Info & Props vs. the Brewers